salim9876/Project3/README.md

 File Hider
 # 🔐 File Hider

-A secure Java-based application that allows users to **hide/unhide personal files or folders** using a clean UI with OTP-based login verification.
+A secure Java-based application that allows users to **hide/unhide personal files or folders** using  with OTP-based login verification.
 It ensures privacy and adds an extra layer of protection for sensitive data.

 ![Screenshot](proj_3.jpg)